M4NU5/AutoLinkedin/README.md

 ## Setup

-The run the bot install requirements
+The run the bot install requirements.
+Advised you generate a venv for this.
 ```bash
 pip3 install -r requirements.txt
 ```